Splunk Observability Cloud vs. Nagios XI: Pre-Purchase Breakdown

 Cloud Repatriation: A Growing Concern for IT Professionals

-Cloud repatriation is the trend of returning to on-premises or co-located data centers—as businesses reconsider cloud costs, performance, and security.
-While the AI boom has attracted many customers toward cloud adoption, many other businesses recognize not all workloads belong in the public cloud.
+Cloud repatriation is the trend of returning to on-premises or co-located data centers – as businesses reconsider cloud costs, performance, and security.
+While the AI boom has driven significant cloud adoption, many teams are now taking a more nuanced, workload-by-workload approach.
+Not every system belongs in the public cloud, especially when cost predictability and data control are top of mind.

 Share: